Robert Stanfield: Illness and death

 In 1996, Stanfield suffered a debilitating stroke that left him severely disabled.
-He died on December 16, 2003, in Ottawa, from pneumonia, only nine days after the Progressive Conservative Party merged with the Canadian Alliance to form the new Conservative Party of Canada.
+He died on December 16, 2003, at Montfort Hospital in Ottawa, from pneumonia, only nine days after the Progressive Conservative Party merged with the Canadian Alliance to form the new Conservative Party of Canada.
 Fellow Nova Scotian — and final PC Party Leader — Peter MacKay suggested in an interview on CBC Newsworld's December 17, 2003 Morning Show that he had not personally spoken to Stanfield in regard to his opinions on the merger.
 It is unknown what Stanfield thought of the creation of the new Conservatives.
 His funeral service was held in Ottawa, and then he was buried in Camp Hill Cemetery, Halifax, Nova Scotia, next to his first wife Joyce Frazee, mother of his four children: Sarah, Max, Judith and Miriam, and with his second wife Mary Hall.

 Personal life

 Stanfield married Joyce Frazee in 1940, but she died in a car accident in 1954.
 During his term as premier, Stanfield remarried, exchanging vows with Mary Hall in 1957.
 Mary Stanfield died of cancer in 1977, and the following year, Stanfield married his third wife, Anne Austin.
 Anne Austin Stanfield died, age 89, April 22, 2021.